 A transmit initiator DMG Bi-Static sensing measurement instance is composed of one or more BRP frames with TRN field transmitted by the initiator followed after a BRPIFS with a BRP frame from the responder.
 In a transmit initiator instance the measurement covers the number of transmit AWV combinations indicated by the Num Tx Beams Per Instance field in the scheduling subelement of the DMG Sensing Measurement Setup element.
 Per each of these AWV combinations, all the AWV combinations indicated in RxBeamList subelement of the responder are covered.

 The initiator shall choose the format of TRN field (by setting TX-VECTOR parameters: TRN_SEQ_LENGTH, EDMG_TRN_LEN, RX_TRN_PER_TX_TRN, EDMG_TRN_P, EDMG_TRN_M, EDMG_TRN_N) in each of the transmitted BRP frames in a way that it is compatible with the responder capabilities and covers all the desired Tx and Rx beams.
 For example, if the number Rx beams is small, BRP RX/TX PPDUs may be used.
 If the number of Rx beams is large, a BRP RX PPDU can be used per each Tx Beam.
 If there is a single Rx beam, a BRP TX PPDU may be used, covering several TX beams.
 If either the initiator or responder is a non-EDMG STA or the responder have set to 1 the DMG TRN RX Only Capable field in the Beamforming Capability subelement of the EDMG Capabilities element, the initiator shall use BRP-RX PPDUs unless the number of Rx Beams is 1 in which case BRP-TX PPDUs should be used.
 In each BRP frame, the First Beam Index field indicates which is the first beam that is used in the TRN field of the PPDU.
-If the Repeat per Instance field of the Scheduling subelement is greater than 1, the initiator will cover the Tx Beams in instance going to the first one after the last one.
+The initiator will go through the Num Tx Beams Per Instance Tx beams.
+If the Repeat per Instance field of the Scheduling subelement (NRI) is greater than 1, the initiator will cover the Num Tx Beams Per Instance Tx Beams in instance NRI times, going to the first one after the last one.
 All BRP frames transmitted by the initiator shall be separated by SIFS.
 The responder shall respond after BRPIFS with a BRP frame containing a report.
 The report may be based on Channel Measurement Feedback Elements or DMG Sensing Report elements.
 The presence and type of the report is indicated by the Report Control field of the DMG Sensing Report Element.

 A receive initiator DMG Bi-Static measurement instance is composed of a BRP frame transmitted by the initiator followed after a BRPIFS with one or more BRP Frames with TRN field transmitted by the responder.
 The first transmit beam to be used by the responder is indicated by the First Beam Index of the BRP Sensing element of the BRP frame sent by the initiator.
 The responder shall start transmitting using this beam (indicating it in the same field in the first BRP frame it transmits.
 The responder shall continue with the number of Tx Beams indicated in the Num Tx Beams Per Instance field in the scheduling subelement of the DMG Sensing Measurement Setup element.
 For each of these beams, it will allow the initiator to go through all the beams indicated in its RxBeamList.
 The method to allow these transmit/receive beam combination is the same as in the transmit initiator DMG Bi-Static measurement instance.
 All BRP frames transmitted by the responder shall be separated by SIFS.
 There is not reporting in receive initiator DMG Bi-Static measurement instance.